ekimb/rust-mdbg/README.md

 `seqtk seq -A reads.fq.gz | python remove_homopoly.py /dev/stdin | gzip -1 -c > reads.fa.hpc.gz`

 ## Output data

 The output of the `rust-mdbg` program consists of:

 * a `.gfa` file containing the minimizer-space de Bruijn graph, without sequences
-* a `.sequences` file containing the sequences of the nodes of the graph
+* a bunch of `.sequences` files containing the sequences of the nodes of the graph

 The `to_basespace` program allows to combine both outputs and produde a `.gfa` file with sequences.